grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Customizations.md

 This field controls how Pod logs are gathered from the Cluster.

-* `logs.pod_logs.gatherMethod` - The default method, "volumes", means that the Grafana Agent for logs will gather logs by mounting hostPath volumes to the pod log location on each Kubernetes Cluster Node.
+* `logs.pod_logs.gatherMethod` - The default method, "volumes", means that the Grafana Agent for logs will gather logs by mounting hostPath volumes to the Pod log location on each Kubernetes Cluster Node.
 The other method, "api", means that the Agent will gather logs by streaming them from the Kubernetes API Server.

 ### Processing customizations